amarallandre/amarallandre/README.md

 ## About Me

-My English level is more than intermediate, but I already have a little difficulty talking to other people, and for some words, I need the translator.

 Hello, my name is André Nascimento.
 I'm seeking my first opportunity to work as a junior programmer.
 I've attended some bootcamps and worked on personal projects, such as a chatbot for Telegram using Python and the Telegram API, as well as projects in .NET using the MVC model.
 I'm familiar with languages like Python/Django, .NET/C#, ReactJS, Javascript, and CSS.
 All of my projects is personal, and I don't have professional experience in the field yet.
 I'm always open to growth opportunities and ways to expand my knowledge.

 ## How to Reach Me